poettian/hello-world/README.md

 # hello-world
-Just as a repository for publishing composer package which is a practice
+Just as a repository for publishing composer package which is a practice work